Veni, Vidi, Vichy?

 It was clearly not ‘worth’ our while to stick around protecting the youth of Afghanistan, of all places.
 The boys can become fodder for future conflicts, temporarily served by the girls who are to become enslaved to them in all ways.
 This more or less was the world before Prince Gautama had his revelation, and after over two and half millennia of conflicting values and histories, cultures and persons, we may well ask why we have ourselves become the latest Vichy government, collaborating not quite passively with the slavers, the murderers, the authoritarians, and most disturbingly, the old-world moralists of myth and inhumanity alike.

-Social Philosopher G.V.
-Loewen is the author of over thirty-five books in ethics, education, health, art and social theory, as well as metaphysical adventure fiction.
-He was professor of the interdisciplinary human sciences for two decades in Canada and the United States.
+Social philosopher G.V.
+Loewen is the author of over forty-five books in ethics, education, health, aesthetic and social theory, and more recently, epic fiction.
+He was professor of the interdisciplinary human sciences for over two decades.